Take These 12 Incredible Alaska Hikes, One for Each Month of the Year

-If you’re looking for the best hikes in Alaska, look no further than these fantastic 12 hikes.
-Located all across the state, there’s bound to be one close to where you live.
-Or make a goal this year to hit all 12, completing one each month of the year.
-This is one to-do list filled with the best hikes in Alaska you’ll be proud to check off.
+If you’re looking for the best hikes in Alaska, these 12 trails have you covered.
+Spread across the state, you’re bound to find one near you—or challenge yourself to tackle all 12, completing one each month.
+This is a to-do list of Alaska’s best hikes that you’ll be proud to check off.
 Ready to get started?
-Lack up those hiking boots -- adventure awaits!
+Lace up your hiking boots—adventure awaits.

 1. January: Deer Mountain Trail, Ketchikan, Alaska

-Our list of some of the best hikes in Alaska starts in Ketchikan.
-This trail combines all types of hiking into one fabulous day.
+We’re starting our list featuring some of the best trails in Alaska (and some of our favorites!) in Ketchikan.
+The Deer Mountain Trail combines all types of hiking into one fabulous day.
 Travel over boardwalks, through gravel and rock sections, and past steep rock cliffs.
-If there’s snow, the trail is still doable.
-Bring your snowshoes and your cross country skis and get to hiking, but be careful!
-The trail is rated difficult, so approach with respect.
-It’s a 6.7 mile out and back trail, with 2,801 feet of elevation gain.
-But the views are worth every single minute of climbing this amazing trail.
+Even if there’s snow, the trail is still doable—just bring proper gear and take it slow.
+Rated difficult, it climbs more than 2,500 feet over a round trip of less than six miles, but the views are worth every single minute of the climb.
 After your hike, be sure to check out Ketchikan, one of the best small towns in Alaska for outdoor lovers.

 2. February: Mount Healy Overlook, Denali National Park, Alaska

-Mount Healy Overlook Trail is so well kept up that it’s perfect for a winter hike.
-February offers stunning views of the Alaska Range, and the valley beneath you.
+Mount Healy Overlook Trail is so well kept up that it’s manageable for a winter hike if you’re prepared.
+February offers stunning vistas of the Alaska Range and the valley beneath you.
 It’s gorgeous all year long, but in the winter it’s something truly special.
-The trail is 6.1 miles, out and back, and 2,417 ft of elevation gain.
-It’s $15.00 per person, and kids and under are free.
-Make sure you bring crampons or ice cleats to keep your footing in case the path proves icy.
-But it's worth the effort; the frozen views of Mount Healy Overlook in Alaska are remarkable!
+The trail is also quite challenging and steep, so make sure you are ready both mentally and physically for winter conditions.
+But, it's worth the effort; the frozen views of Mount Healy Overlook in Alaska are remarkable.

 3. March: Mount Roberts Trail, Juneau, Alaska

-Get a bird’s eye view of the capital when you hike up Mount Roberts on the Mount Roberts Trail.
-Rated difficult for its steep ascent, it’s technically easy but does require a bit of exertion.
-The 7.6-mile out and back trail climbs 3,733 ft during its ascent.
-But the views from the top make up for everything!
-If you’re too tired to continue, consider taking the tram back down to the bottom and skip the steep trek, and cut your hike in half!
-Learn more about why this underrated trail in Alaska is sure to impress.
+Get a bird’s‑eye view of the capital when you hike up Mount Roberts on the Mount Roberts Trail.
+Rated difficult for its steep ascent, the trail is physically demanding with many switchbacks.
+The nearly nine‑mile round‑trip trail climbs about 4,200 feet, but the panoramas from the top make up for everything.
+If you’re too tired to continue, consider taking the tram back down to the bottom.
+You can skip the steep trek and cut your hike in half.

-O’Malley Peak Trail is a fantastic one to complete any time of year.
+O’Malley Peak Trail is a fantastic one to complete any time of year if you’re prepared for snow and icy sections.
 April brings a little more warmth and sunshine to your hike, although there may still be snow and ice along the trail.
-Bring crampons, and plenty of layers, in case you run into bad weather.
-The 7.7-mile out and back trail covers 3,293 feet of elevation gain.
-It will also showcase stellar views, including Denali if the weather is clear.
-This is a great hike for getting that blood pumping!
-Learn more about why hiking this Alaska trail in the winter is especially rewarding.
+Bring crampons and plenty of layers in case you run into bad weather.
+The nine‑mile out‑and‑back trail covers about 3,290 feet of elevation gain.
+It will also showcase stellar views—and on very clear days you may even see Denali in the distance.
+This is a great hike for getting that blood pumping.

 5. May: Hope Point, Hope, Alaska

-Greet the summer with this amazing hike on the Turnagain Arm!
-Starting in the small town of Hope, this gorgeous trail winds its way up 3,441 feet of elevation, to give you some of the prettiest views on the Arm.
-On a clear day you’ll see well past Anchorage, and may be greeted with the likes of Denali, Redoubt, and Foraker!
-It's a gorgeous 7.5-mile, out-and-back trail for those who want some spectacular views.
-After your hiking adventure, be sure to spend some time in the unique town of Hope, Alaska.
+Greet the summer with this amazing hike on the Turnagain Arm.
+Starting in the small town of Hope, this gorgeous Alaska trail is a must-do adventure.
+On a clear day, you’ll enjoy sweeping views well past Anchorage, and may even catch sight of some of the surrounding Alaska Range peaks.
+After your hiking excursion, be sure to spend some time in the unique town of Hope, Alaska.

 6. June: Crow Pass, Chugach State Park